barchart/documentation-generator/docs/content/quick_start.md

 ### Web Service (OpenAPI)

-If you are documenting a web service and you've written an [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) document, this tool can parse the file and auto-generate pages describing your API in a nicely-formatted fashion.
+If you are documenting a web service and you've written an [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) document, this tool can parse your OpenAPI document and auto-generate pages describing your API in a nicely-formatted fashion.

 Use the ```generate``` command, as follows: